Enforcement of Congressional Rules of Conduct: A Historical Overview

 Summary

 The Constitution vests Congress with broad authority to discipline its Members.
-Only since 1967, however, have both houses established formal rules of conduct and disciplinary procedures whereby allegations of illegal or unethical conduct may be investigated and punished.
+Only since 1964, however, have the Senate and House of Representatives established formal rules of conduct and disciplinary procedures to address allegations of illegal or unethical conduct by Senators, Representatives, officers, and staff.
+These rules and procedures also provide a framework for addressing allegations through investigations and potential punishments.

-In 1964, the Senate established its first permanent ethics committee, the Select Committee on Standards and Conduct, which was renamed the Select Committee on Ethics in 1977.
-In 1967, the House first established a permanent ethics committee, the Committee on Standards of Official Conduct, which was renamed the Committee on Ethics in 2011.
-A year after being established, each chamber adopted rules of conduct.
-Previously, Congress had dealt case by case with misconduct and relied on election results as the ultimate arbiter in questions of wrongdoing.
+In 1964, the Senate established its first permanent ethics committee—the Select Committee on Standards and Conduct, which was renamed the Select Committee on Ethics in 1977.
+In 1967, the House first established a permanent ethics committee—the Committee on Standards of Official Conduct, which was renamed the Committee on Ethics in 2011.
+Previously, Congress had dealt case by case with allegations of misconduct, used ad hoc and select investigatory committees, and relied on election results as the ultimate arbiter in questions of wrongdoing.

-For additional information, please refer to CRS Report RL30650, Senate Select Committee on Ethics: A Brief History of Its Evolution and Jurisdiction, by [author name scrubbed]; CRS Report 98-15, House Committee on Ethics: A Brief History of Its Evolution and Jurisdiction, by [author name scrubbed]; CRS Report R40760, House Office of Congressional Ethics: History, Authority, and Procedures, by [author name scrubbed]; and CRS Report RL31382, Expulsion, Censure, Reprimand, and Fine: Legislative Discipline in the House of Representatives, by [author name scrubbed].
+For additional information, please refer to CRS Report 98-15, House Committee on Ethics: A Brief History of Its Evolution and Jurisdiction, by Jacob R. Straus; CRS Report RL30650, Senate Select Committee on Ethics: A Brief History of Its Evolution and Jurisdiction, by Jacob R. Straus; CRS Report R40760, House Office of Congressional Conduct: History, Authority, and Procedures, by Jacob R. Straus; and CRS Report R45078, Expulsion of Members of Congress: Legal Authority and Historical Practice, by Todd Garvey.

 History of Congressional Ethics Enforcement

-Perceptions of wrongdoing or conflicts of interest by Members of Congress have changed over time.
+Public and congressional perceptions of wrongdoing or conflicts of interest by Members of Congress have changed over time.
 What might be viewed today as blatant impropriety could have been an accepted norm or simply ignored years ago.
 For example, when Daniel Webster was chair of the Senate Finance Committee (1833-1837), he was also on the payroll of the Bank of the United States.
 Very few colleagues, however, criticized him for being a bank official or for his practice of going from the Senate to the Supreme Court, which was then housed in the Capitol, to argue cases in which he had a legislative or financial interest.
-According to Dr. Baker, Webster made no effort to keep his business ties a secret.8
+According to Dr. Richard Baker, former Senate historian, Webster made no effort to keep his business ties a secret.4

-Not until the 1940s were concerns raised over the lack of specific standards of conduct and requirements for financial disclosure for government officials,9 and about the potential impact outside income might have on Members' decision making and behavior.10 For example, in 1946, during the 79th Congress (1945-1946), Senator Wayne Morse introduced S.Res.
-306, to require Senators to disclose sources of outside income.
-His resolution, which was not adopted, was predicated on the idea that Members' behavior should be above suspicion and that the disclosure of income would dispel rumors of impropriety.11
+Not until the 1940s were concerns raised over the lack of specific standards of conduct and requirements for financial disclosure for government officials,10 and about the potential impact outside income might have on Members' decision making and behavior.11 For example, in 1946, during the 79th Congress (1945-1946), Senator Wayne Morse introduced a resolution to require Senators to disclose sources of outside income.12 His resolution, which was not adopted, was predicated on the idea that Members' behavior should be above suspicion and that the disclosure of income would dispel rumors of impropriety.13

 In 1951, criticism of congressional investigative procedures began to increase with some commentators claiming that Members were abdicating responsibility for their behavior by relying on voters to "punish" misbehavior.
-Voters, however, might not possess adequate knowledge of their Member's behavior and were often quick to "forgive" Members disciplined by the chamber in which they served.12
+At least according to one observer, voters, however, might not possess adequate knowledge of their Member's behavior and were often quick to "forgive" Members disciplined by the House or Senate.14

-The 85th Congress (1957-1958) adopted a general Code of Ethics for Government Service covering officials and employees in the three branches of government.13 Initially proposed in 1951 by Representative Charles Bennett, the Code of Ethics was adopted following a House investigation of presidential chief of staff Sherman Adams, who was alleged to have received valuable gifts from an industrialist being investigated by the Federal Trade Commission.14 The standards included in the Code of Ethics for Government Service are still recognized as continuing ethical guidance in the House and Senate.
-They are, however, not legally binding because the code was adopted by congressional resolution, not by public law.15
+The 85th Congress (1957-1958) adopted a general Code of Ethics for Government Service covering officials and employees in all three branches of government.15 Initially proposed in 1951 by Representative Charles Bennett, the Code of Ethics was adopted following a House investigation of presidential chief of staff Sherman Adams, who was alleged to have received valuable gifts from an industrialist being investigated by the Federal Trade Commission.16 The standards included in the Code of Ethics for Government Service are still recognized as continuing ethical guidance in the House and Senate.17

-The existence of a "club spirit" and reliance on unwritten norms of conduct continued in Congress until the 1960s.
-In 1966, political scientist Robert Getz observed that "the combination of historical precedent, the fear of partisan motivations, and the requirement of functioning in an atmosphere of mutual respect and cooperation has given rise to the view that Congress is not the forum before which the membership should be disciplined."16
+The reliance on unwritten norms of conduct existed in Congress until the 1960s.
+In 1966, political scientist Robert Getz observed that "the combination of historical precedent, the fear of partisan motivations, and the requirement of functioning in an atmosphere of mutual respect and cooperation has given rise to the view that Congress is not the forum before which the membership should be disciplined."18

-In the 1960s, investigations of alleged misconduct by Bobby Baker, secretary to the Senate majority, and Representative Adam Clayton Powell drew attention to the lack of specific congressional standards of conduct and a means of enforcing congressional self-discipline.17 Subsequently, the Senate created the Select Committee on Standards and Conduct in 1964,18 and the House established the Committee on Standards of Official Conduct in 1967.19 Each committee was given the authority to investigate allegations of wrongdoing by Members, officers, and employees; to adjudicate evidence of misconduct; to recommend penalties, when appropriate; and to provide advice on actions permissible under congressional rules and law.20
+In the 1960s, investigations of alleged misconduct by Bobby Baker, secretary to the Senate majority, and Representative Adam Clayton Powell drew further attention to the lack of specific congressional standards of conduct and a means of enforcing congressional self-discipline.19 Subsequently, the Senate (1964) and the House (1967) each established an ethics committee.20 Each committee was given the authority to investigate allegations of wrongdoing by Members, officers, and employees; to adjudicate evidence of misconduct; to recommend penalties, when appropriate; and to provide advice on actions permissible under congressional rules and law.21

 House of Representatives